jeremychen15/celestia-node/README.md

 Golang implementation of Celestia's data availability node types (`light` | `full` | `bridge`).

-The celestia-node types described above comprise the celestia data availability (DA) network.
+The celestia-node types described above comprise the celestia data availability (DA) netwrok.

 The DA network wraps the celestia-core consensus network by listening for blocks from the consensus network and making them digestible for data availability sampling (DAS).